companieshouse/ocr-api/README.md

-instance_uuid              | UUID for when multiple instance of `ocr-api` are running in the same AWS ECS Cluster (or instance restarts) queue_size                 | The number of items on the internal queue waiting to be processed by the Tesseract threads active_pool_size           | the largest size of the pool since it was created. pool_size                  | count of threads in the thread pool, largest_pool_size          | count of threads in the thread pool currently running tasks.
+instance_uuid              | UUID for when multiple instance of `ocr-api` are running in the same AWS ECS Cluster (or instance restarts) queue_size                 | The number of items on the internal queue waiting to be processed by the Tesseract threads active_pool_size           | the largest size of the pool since it was created. pool_size                  | count of threads in the thread pool. largest_pool_size          | count of threads in the thread pool currently running tasks.

 ## Testing Deployment